libaohang/CNN-Numpy/README.md

 ## Description and Purpose
 __A convolutional neural network with all layers implemented using only Numpy__ <br>
-I wanted to develop a clearer understanding of how convolution layers process data, so I decided to implement each component of it using Numpy without built-in layers from libraries
+I wanted to develop a clearer understanding of how convolution layers process data, so I decided to implement each component of it using Numpy without built-in layers from libraries.
 <br>

 ## Classifying MNIST and CIFAR-10 Datasets
 Using the layers I wrote in Numpy, I built 3 different networks of increasing complexity.
-I used the first 2 networks to classify MNIST, and the 3rd network to classify CIFAR-10<br>
+I used the first 2 networks to classify MNIST, and the 3rd network to classify CIFAR-10. <br>
-For context, MNIST is a dataset of grayscale images of handwritten numbers 0 to 9, and CIFAR is a dataset of colored images of 10 types of objects, such as birds, planes, trucks, etc<br>
+For context, MNIST is a dataset of grayscale images of handwritten numbers 0 to 9, and CIFAR is a dataset of colored images of 10 types of objects, such as birds, planes, trucks, etc. <br>
 The details on each network and their performance on the datasets are described below: <br>
-Note: errors are calculated using cross-entropy loss<br>
+Note: errors are calculated using cross-entropy loss. <br>

 ### Network 1
 Network 1 has a total of 1 convolution layer and 4 filters: Convo(4) -> ReLu -> MaxPool -> Flatten -> Dense -> ReLu -> Dense -> SoftMax<br>